calaldees/barcampCanterbury/organisers-guide.md

 * https://github.com/vext01/barcamp-tickets
 * Laser cut wood badges with drinks tokens?
 * Investigate mechanisms to return/cancel/recycle a ticket in the case of non attendance
+* Ticket batches
+    * Previously the event has been popular and tickets have been released in batches
+    * Additional tickets have been available by solving online puzzles

 Badges